 Travel Insurance for the United Kingdom - What Australians Need to Know

-The UK is classified as a European destination by most Australian travel insurers, and premiums reflect the higher medical costs and longer travel distance compared to trans-Tasman trips.
+Most Australian travel insurers classify the UK as a European or worldwide destination, and premiums reflect the long distance and higher cost environment.
 See our full Australian travel insurance comparison for provider details.

 Key Travel Facts for Australians

-• Visa requirements: Australian passport holders can visit the UK for up to 6 months without a visa as a tourist.
-The Youth Mobility Scheme (Tier 5) allows Australians aged 18-30 to live and work in the UK for up to 2 years
+• Visa requirements: Australian passport holders can visit the UK for up to 6 months without a visa.
+The Youth Mobility Scheme (Tier 5) allows Australians aged 18-35 to live and work in the UK for up to 2 years.

 • Currency: British Pound Sterling (GBP).
-As of early 2026, A$1 buys approximately 0.47 GBP.
-The UK is an expensive destination - budget accordingly.
-Contactless payments are widely accepted
+As of early 2026, A$1 buys roughly 0.50 GBP.
+London in particular is expensive - expect to pay A$20 or more for a pub meal and A$200+ per night for mid-range accommodation.
+Contactless card payments are accepted almost everywhere.

-• SafeTravel advisory: The UK is typically rated Level 1 - Exercise normal safety precautions.
-Be alert in crowded tourist areas, particularly in London, for pickpocketing and petty theft
+• Smartraveller advisory: The UK is typically rated Exercise normal safety precautions by DFAT.
+Be alert for petty theft in tourist areas, particularly central London.
+Register your trip on Smartraveller before departing.

 • Time zone: Greenwich Mean Time (GMT/UTC+0), or British Summer Time (BST/UTC+1) from late March to late October.
-The UK is 12-13 hours behind Australian depending on daylight saving
+The UK is 9-11 hours behind Australia's east coast depending on daylight saving in both countries.

 Travel Risks in the United Kingdom for Australian Travellers